 PPP is characterized as a contractual long-term cooperation between the public and the private partner, established to facilitate the provision of a public service by one of the partners, through allocation of risks and undertaking specific obligations, mostly by the private partner (e.g. financing, designing, (re constructing, and/or managing/maintaining a public infrastructure).
 The PPPs are established by an agreement and based on the compensation method and the allocation of risks they can take one of the following forms:

-By definition, public partners are the entities which award the PPP agreement (i.e. the Republic of Macedonia; the local municipalities; public enterprises/institutions and companies owned or controlled by state or local authorities; and other legal entities which perform public authorisations), while a private partner can be any domestic or foreign legal or natural person, including consortia, which enters into a PPP agreement or incorporates a special purpose vehicle (SPV) for that purpose.
+By definition, public partners are the entities which award the PPP agreement (i.e. the Republic of North Macedonia; the local municipalities; public enterprises/institutions and companies owned or controlled by state or local authorities; and other legal entities which perform public authorisations), while a private partner can be any domestic or foreign legal or natural person, including consortia, which enters into a PPP agreement or incorporates a special purpose vehicle (SPV) for that purpose.